flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 .. important:: This page is under active development.

-.. attention:: The following document is applicable for both FlytPOD and FlytPOD PRO.
+.. note:: The following document is applicable for both FlytPOD and FlytPOD PRO